7+ Bicolor Pattern Variations in Cats (And Why They Occur)

 High-Grade White Spotting

 Since the expression of white tends to become more varied as the amount increases, high-grade white spotting encompasses a broader range of patterns.
-Cap-and-saddle, harlequin, and van are the main types.
+The main types are cap-and-saddle, harlequin, and van.

 This is a progression from the mask-and-mantle pattern in which the pigmented “mask” shrinks into a “cap” over the top of the head, and the “mantle” shrinks into a “saddle” on the lower back area.
 The tail may or may not be white.